 Indonesia Destination Guide

-From the tourist town of Kuta to the surfer's paradise of Seminyak and the lush mountains of Ubud, Bali's cheap cost of living means tourists can live well for very little.
+From the tourist town of Kuta to the surfer's paradise of Seminyak and the lush mountains of Ubud, our strong Aussie dollar means tourists can live well for very little in Bali.

 No cars or motorbikes are allowed on this stretch of paradise to help protect the local environment and wildlife.
 Instead, small ponies draw colourful carts around the islands as a means of transportation.

 Access is via boat or sea plane and accommodation is available to suit all budgets.
-Activities include scuba diving and horse riding, while the Gili Islands are renowned as a popular party destination for young travellers.
+Activities include scuba diving and horse riding, while the Gili Islands are also renowned as a popular party destination for young travellers.

 To experience a very different side of the country, Indonesia's capital Jakarta is located on the island of Java and is home to a predominantly Muslim population.
 Countless other religions are practised and openly accepted in what is a vibrant and multicultural city, which feels worlds away from Indonesia's secluded beaches.

 Jakarta's colourful history is on full display in its numerous museums and important cultural institutions, including a museum displaying traditional Wayung puppets.
 Similarly, the Indonesian Heritage Society and Museum National house display works and artefacts of national significance.